Heart and Soul of the Lyrics

 The essence of the Song Therapeutics concept emerges from the heart and soul of the lyrics, created by the musician/singer/songwriter.
 A song and it’s lyrics can essentially tell the story and provides the overall message to the listeners.
 These extraordinary musicians make up the musical fabric of our life.
 The list of names is basically endless and their efforts should always be recognized and applauded.

-Springsteen has a fantastic new digital album coming out in late October, entitled “Letter to You”.
+Springsteen has a fantastic digital album that came out in October 2020, entitled “Letter to You”.
 The title track reflects directly how his writing throughout the years, reflected his emotional and psychological journey.
-To me, with the purpose behind Songtherapeutics, I see that song as extremely important explanation.
+To me, with the purpose behind Song Therapeutics, I see that song as extremely important explanation.
 I see the “Letter” as Springsteen’s body of music.
 His words are his music.
 His song lyrics are so real and provide us with such great messages dealing with a wide range of universal feelings such as joy, pain, fears, doubts, and struggles.
 The process of looking inward with openness and truth that we can all be inspired by, as well as identify with.

 “Letter to You” by Bruce Springsteen